 But there is something wonderful about gathering around a gaming table, sharing stories, laughing, chucking dice, and cheering together at a much-needed natural 20.
 Surrounded by friends while playing a game where we pretend to be halflings and dwarves who battle evil can be important moments for us socially, even if it’s difficult to articulate.

 I mean, let’s not get overly dramatic about this thing.
 After all, I don’t have scientific data to back this up, except that you already know it to be true in your heart.

 My point is simply that playing RPGs is not nothing.
-Roleplaying games absolutely contributed positively to my social development as a human being, and certainly to my becoming a life-long geek.
+Roleplaying games absolutely contributed positively to my social development as a human being, my real-life LG alignment, and certainly to my becoming a life-long geek.
 That is true for many, many others as well.